imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

 *SwiftUI manages and provides as part of the representable view’s context.
 *SwiftUI calls this makeCoordinator() method before makeUIViewController(context:), so that you have access to the coordinator object when configuring your view controller.
 *The coordinator is a good place to store these controllers, because the system initializes them only once, and before you need them to update the view controller.

+: makeCoordinator() method
+*In this method, you create a delegate or data source for a UIViewControllerRepresentable type